apm-denizens/dsc80-project3/README.md

 champion - the name of the champion a character has selected result - whether that player has won the match

-These two columns are needed to find matches related to Talon (champion) & wether Talon won or not (result).
+These two columns are needed to find matches related to Talon (champion) & whether Talon won or not (result).

 ## Data Cleaning

 Describe, in detail, the data cleaning steps you took and how they affected your analyses.
-The steps should be explained in reference to the data generating process.
+The steps should be explained in reference to the data-generating process.
 Show the head of your cleaned DataFrame (see Part 2: Report for instructions).

 Steps Taken to Clean the Data

 <!-- - Removing Rows marked with data incompleteness:

   - There are rows marked as complete, partial, or ignore.
-Competitive League matches that were left incomplete for whatever reason (abandoning, reset, etc.) are not going to accurately represent the performance of Talon.
+Competitive League matches that were left incomplete for whatever reason (abandoning, resetting, etc.) are not going to accurately represent the performance of Talon.
-  - Over 10 rows related to Talon matches are removed through filtering out these columns.
+  - Over 10 rows related to Talon matches are removed by filtering out these columns.
 As a result, the number of talon rows that are left to perform our analysis on only number to 50. -->

 - Drop Team Related Columns